 Autism Terminology

 If you or someone you love has Autism, you’ve probably read books or articles, or visited various websites and online communities, to seek information about the condition.
-These resources often contain words and phrases that are not commonly used in everyday life, or outside of the Autism community.
+These resources often contain words and phrases not commonly used in everyday life or outside the Autism community.

 We’ve broken down some of the most common Autism-related terms for you here, so you can accurately interpret and use them in the future.
-We’ve also included some quotes and posts from people with real-world experience, to help you further engage with what these terms mean to people with Autism.
+We’ve also included some quotes and posts from people with real-world experience to help you further understand what these terms mean to people with Autism.

 Actually Autistic (AA)

 This term, commonly seen as #ActuallyAutistic online, was created by Autistic people for the Autistic community.
-It is used to clearly highlight when content has been created or posted by an Autistic person.
+It highlights when content has been made or posted by an Autistic person.

 Allistic

-Used to describe someone that does not have Autism.
+Used to describe someone who does not have Autism.

 AuDHD

-A relatively new term for someone who has Autism Spectrum Disorder (ASD) and ADHD.
-These conditions can often co-occur, so many people who have one of these conditions also has the other.
+A relatively new term for someone who has Autism and Attention Deficit Hyperactivity Disorder (ADHD).
+These conditions often co-occur, so many people with one condition also has the other.

 Example use: “As an AuDHDer, I find myself constantly flipping between seeking out and withdrawing from sensory stimulation.
 Anyone else have the same experience?”